PHP errors for cool kids

 whoops is an error handler framework for PHP.
 Out-of-the-box, it provides a pretty

 error interface that helps you debug your web projects, but at heart it's a simple yet

 powerful stacked error handling system.

-If you use Laravel 4 or Laravel 5.5+, you already have Whoops.
+If you use Laravel 4, Laravel 5.5+ or Mezzio, you already have Whoops.
 There are also community-provided instructions on how to integrate Whoops into

 or any framework consuming StackPHP middlewares

 If you are not using any of these frameworks, here's a very simple way to install:

 Use Composer to install Whoops into your project:

 Register the pretty handler in your code:

 For more options, have a look at the example files in